NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 selected by editing that skill and selecting `Video` Self Reporting type.

 ::: tip
-Please note that self reporting by watching the video completes the skill therefore when `Video` type is selected `Occurrences to Completion` are set to `1` and cannot be mutated.
+Please note that self reporting by watching the video completes the skill, so when the `Video` type is selected, `Occurrences to Completion` are set to `1` and cannot be changed.
 :::

 ## Copy Skill